Detection Engineering Brief - Thursday, May 28, 2026

 First 15 minutes:

-• Review the remote connection pattern to see whether the parent process is contacting many distinct IPs or unusual destinations.
+• Review the remote IPs and ports to see whether the traffic is to known mining pools, unusual high ports, or repeated persistent destinations.

 Evidence to collect:

-• DeviceProcessEvents for the child miner process, including command line, SHA256, and process ancestry.
+• DeviceProcessEvents for the suspicious binary, including SHA256, command line, parent process, and execution path.

 Pivot points: